Traveling to London for the First Time: Tips & Tricks for Your Visit

 London is a big city and visiting everything on foot just isn’t feasible.
 The good news is that London’s public transport system is very efficient.

-One of the best and quickest ways to get around in London is metro, aka the London tube.
-The biggest advantage of the tube is that you can quickly get to the other side of London without having to waste your time in the traffic.
-Here’s a tip for you I once got from a local.
-Avoid the tube during rush hour and during Christmas.
+One of the best and quickest ways to get around in London is the metro, aka the London tube.
+It’s the best way to cover big distances.
+Here’s a tip I once got from a local: avoid the tube during rush hour and during Christmas.

-However, while traveling underground, you don’t see anything of the city, so for shorter distances, I recommend taking one of the city’s buses.
+However, while traveling underground, you don’t see anything of the city, so for shorter distances, I recommend walking, using boats, or taking one of the city’s buses.
 Riding these original red double-decker buses is a typical London experience you should try at least once.

-Alternatively, just use your contactless credit card.
+Good to know: For public transport, you can either opt for the Oyster card or simply use your contactless credit card (or smartwatch/phone).
 You can scan it when entering the metro, then scan it again when you leave.
-It works the same way as the Oyster card and if you use public transport several times a day, the maximum amount you spend will be capped at a daily ticket rate.
+If you take public transport several times a day, the maximum amount you spend will be capped at a daily ticket rate.

 Note that children often travel free of charge (more information here).
 However, for older kids where kids’ tariff is applicable, you better get a ticket.
 Using your credit card for the kids as well would mean that you’re paying adult rates for them.
 On top of that, you need one card per person anyway.

-TIP: Since the recent Uber ban in London, a traditional London cab is the best option if you have lots of luggage.
+TIP: An Uber or traditional London cab is the best option if you have lots of luggage.
 You really don’t want to take the tube with young kids and big suitcases, take my word for it.
-We took a cab twice in London and it was much more affordable than we expected.
 Furthermore, riding a traditional English cab is part of the experience of visiting London for the first time.

 Red double-decker bus on the Westminster Bridge in London